 11. “Lester Leaps In” by Lester Young – Lester Leaps In (1939)

 Lester Leaps In is a rhythm changes tune written by Lester Young and recorded by Count Basie’s Kansas City Seven in 1939.

-Knowing how to play over rhythm changes is essential for surviving any jam session.
+Knowing how to play over rhythm changes is essential for surviving any jam session in the jazz scene.